Today's Bible Reading: Luke 11

 Reflecting and Thinking

 Heavenly Father, we ask your help as we wage the spiritual battle that surrounds us.
 We ask your strength that we might hear and keep your word.
-We ask your presence as seek to develop the mind of Christ.
+We ask your presence as we seek to develop the mind of Christ.
 We humbly repent believing that your word convicts us, and we ask your forgiveness, in Jesus' name, Amen.